GLAM-Workbench/trove-newspapers-corrections/README.md

 - `title` – the name of the newspaper
 - `articles_with_corrections` – the number of articles with corrections
 - `total_articles` – the total number of articles from the newspaper in Trove
+- `proportion` – the proportion of articles with corrections
 - `percentage_with_corrections` – the percentage of articles with corrections
+- `title_url` – url to the newspaper title page in Trove

 ----